ydydsnyd/mono/packages/replicache/doc/docs/concepts/how-it-works.md

 - _Mutators_: JavaScript functions encapsulating change and conflict resolution logic.
 A mutator transactionally reads and writes keys and values in Replicache.
 You might have a mutator to create a TODO item, or to mark an item done.
 - _Subscriptions_: subscriptions are how your app is notified about changes to Replicache.
 A subscription is a standing query that fires a notification when its results change.
 Your application renders UI directly from the results of subscription notifications.
 You might for example have a subscription that queries a list of items so your app gets notified when items are added, changed, or deleted.

 **Your server**: Your server has a datastore containing the canonical application state.
-In the example Todo app this is a supabase postgres database.
+For example, in our [Repliear sample](/examples/repliear) this is a Postgres database running on Heroku, but many other backend stacks are supported.
 The server provides up- and downstream endpoints that users’ Replicaches use to sync.
-The example Todo app has this endpoint glue ready to go.

 - _Push (upstream)_: Replicache pushes changes to the push endpoint.
 This endpoint has a corresponding mutator for each one your application defines.
-Typically, as in the sample TODO app, the endpoint is implemented in JavaScript, so your application's mutators are used pretty much as-is on the server.
 Whereas the client-side mutator writes to the local Replicache, the push endpoint mutator writes to the canonical server-side datastore.
+Mutator code can [optionally be shared](/howto/share-mutators) between client and server if both sides are JavaScript, but this is not required.
 As we will see, changes (mutator invocations aka mutations) that have run locally against Replicache are re-run on the server when pushed.
 - _Pull (downstream)_: Replicache periodically fetches the latest canonical state that the server has from the pull endpoint.
 The endpoint returns an update from the state that the local Replicache has to the latest state the server has, in the form of a diff over the key-value space they both store.
-We touch briefly on how this works in a moment, but if you want the full details see the [Sync Details](#sync-details) section below.
 - _Poke_: While Replicache will by default pull at regular intervals, it is a better user experience to reflect changes in realtime from one user to the others.
 Therefore when data changes on the server, the server can send a _poke_ to Replicache telling it to initiate a pull.
-A poke is a contentless hint delivered over pubsub to all connected Replicaches that they should pull.
-The Todo example app sends a poke after a user pushes a batch of changes, thus ensuring everyone quickly sees changes from other users.
+A poke is a contentless hint delivered over pubsub to all relevant Replicaches that they should pull.
+Pokes can be sent over any pubsub-like channel like Web Sockets or Server-Sent Events.

 <p class="text--center">
   <img src="/img/diagram.png" width="650"/>